cvmfs/doc-cvmfs/cpt-squid.rst

 `Frontier Squid <https://twiki.cern.ch/twiki/bin/view/Frontier/InstallSquid>`_
 installed you can use it as well for CernVM-FS.

+One option that is particularly important when there are a lot of worker nodes and jobs that start close together is the `collapsed_forwarding` option.
+This combines multiple simultaneous requests for the same object into a single request to a Stratum 1 server.
+This did not work properly on squid versions prior to 3.5.28, which includes the default squid on EL7.
+This also works properly in Frontier Squid.

-Otherwise, cache sizes and access control needs to be configured in order to use the Squid server with CernVM-FS.
+In any case, cache sizes and access control needs to be configured in order to use the Squid server with CernVM-FS.
 In order to do so, browse through your /etc/squid/squid.conf and make sure the following lines appear accordingly:

 ::

+      collapsed_forwarding on
       minimum_expiry_time 0
       maximum_object_size 1024 MB